 United Philanthropy Forum is committed to advancing racial equity in philanthropy.
-We provide space for our members to connect, learn and share together on how to effectively address racial equity in their work as philanthropy-serving organizations (PSOs), and works to share our members’ learnings with the broader philanthropy field.
+We provide space for our members to connect, learn, and share together how to effectively address racial equity in their work as philanthropy-serving organizations (PSOs), and work to share our members’ learnings with the broader philanthropy field.
 As part of these efforts, we are pleased to share case stories from our members about their racial equity work.

 Funders Together to End Homelessness: A Racial Equity Learning Journey

 Funders Together to End Homelessness began its racial equity journey in 2016.
 Its case story explains how the PSO named racial equity in its strategic plan and embarked on a learning journey together with its board, staff, and members to normalize the conversation about structural and historic racism and how it contributes to disparities in the homelessness system.
 The story also describes how Funders Together created a two-year community of practice, called Foundations for Racial Equity (FRE), that has been a critical part of its journey, and how its codified its racial equity work through the creation of its Commitment to Racial Equity.

 Listen to Funders Together’s CEO Amanda Misiko Andere talk about her organization’s racial equity journey on an episode of the ForumNation podcast.

 Southeastern Council of Foundations: An Experiential Racial Equity Journey